MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/preparations/index.md

 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 {: #overview }
 The Appcenter Installer application is used to install apps on mobile devices.
-You can generate this application by using either the provided Cordova or MobileFirst Studio projects, or use a pre-built version of the MobileFirst Studio project for Android, iOS, or Windows 8 Universal, directly.
+You can generate this application by using either the provided Cordova, Visual Studio, MobileFirst Studio projects, or use a pre-built version of the MobileFirst Studio project for Android, iOS, or Windows 8 Universal, directly.

 #### Jump to
 {: #jump-to }